-Groundwater was not observed in test pits at the time of excavation.
-Native soils are considered impermeable and can create perched groundwater, particularly during the wetter seasons of the year.
+Groundwater and/or seepage was observed in one of the deeper borings (B-3) at a depth of about 18 feet, with some seepage in test pit TP-1 at about 4 feet.
+This test pit was near a drainage swale in the higher elevated eastern portion of the site.
+Groundwater/seepage was not observed in the remaining explorations at the time of excavation.
+However, native soils are considered impermeable and can create perched groundwater, particularly during the wetter seasons of the year.
 Groundwater levels will vary throughout the year based on seasonal precipitation and on-and off-site drainage patterns.